 The SDUMP macro instruction can be used by system routines to provide fast unformatted dumps of virtual storage.
 SDUMP invokes SVC DUMP to provide the services.
 Only one SVC DUMP may be taken in the system at any one time.
-Issuers of SVC DUMP with entry by SVC must be authorized via APF or have a control program key.

-The SVC DUMP routine can schedule a dump in the address space specified by the ASID parameter of SDUMP.
-If the user cannot issue an SVC, this service can be initiated by a branch entry, if desired.
-If the branch entry is used, the branch entry caller must be key 0, supervisor state, and must be in SRB mode, or own a lock, or be disabled (with supervisor bit on).
-The branch entry interface is by standard linkage conventions.
+Issuers of SVC Dump with entry by SVC must be authorized via APF or have a control program key.
+SVC Dump can be initiated by a branch entry (BRANCH=YES specified on SDUMP) for callers who cannot issue an SVC.
+The branch entry caller must be key 0, supervisor state, and must be in SRB mode, or own a lock, or be disabled (with a supervisor bit on in the PSASUPER field of the Prefixed Save Area).
+The branch entry interface uses standard linkage conventions.
 Branch entry callers must issue the CVT mapping macro instruction with the PREFIX=YES parameter.